Supporting imagery

 Fighting fake cartridges

-Starting with the common techniques, the System ROM contains a portion of data called Security Code that is compared side-by-side with the cartridge’s P ROM during boot [33].
+Starting with the common techniques, the System ROM contains a portion of data called Security Code that is compared side by side with the cartridge’s P ROM during boot [33].
 The bootloader will proceed only if both areas match.

 Post-market utilities